 Someone Died as a Result of the Wreck

-If there was a fatality during the accident, the truck driver involved must undergo a drug screening.
+If there was a fatality due to the accident, the truck driver involved must undergo a drug screening.

-A Vehicle Was So Badly Damaged That it Required Towing Away, and the Truck Driver Received a Citation
+A Vehicle Needed a Tow and the Truck Driver Received a Citation

-If the wreck was serious enough to disable a vehicle and it then required towing away, and the truck driver received a citation at the scene of the crash, he or she must undergo drug testing.
+If the wreck was serious enough to disable a vehicle, the vehicle required towing away, and the truck driver received a citation at the scene of the crash, he or she must undergo drug testing.